French Equatorial Africa: History

 In 1911, France ceded parts of the territory to German Kamerun as a result of the Agadir Crisis.
 The territory was returned after Germany's defeat in World War I, while most of Cameroon proper became a French League of Nations mandate not integrated into the AEF.

 French Equatorial Africa, especially the region of Ubangi-Shari, had a similar concession system as the Congo Free State and similar atrocities were also committed there.
-Writer André Gide traveled to Ubangi-Shari and was told by inhabitants about atrocities including mutilations, dismemberments, executions, the burning of children, and villagers being forcefully bound to large beams and made to walk until dropping from exhaustion and thirst.
-The book Travels to Congo by Gide, published in 1927, describes the horrors of the concession companies in French Equatorial Africa.
+Writer André Gide traveled to Ubangi-Shari and was told by inhabitants about atrocities including mutilations, dismemberments, executions, the burning of children, and villagers being forcibly bound to large beams and made to walk until dropping from exhaustion and thirst.
+Gide's book Travels in the Congo, published in 1927, was fiercely critical of the system of the concession companies in French Equatorial Africa.
 The book had an important impact on the anti-colonialist movement in France.
 The number of victims under the French concession system in Ubangi-Shari and other parts of French Equatorial Africa remains unknown.
 Adam Hochschild estimates a population decrease of half in the French Congo and Gabon, similar to his estimate of the population decline in the Congo Free State.